Belz (Hasidic dynasty): The Belz World Center

-In the 1980s, Rabbi Yissachar Dov spearheaded plans for a huge synagogue to be erected in the Kiryat Belz neighborhood of Jerusalem.
-The building, which would have four entrances accessible to each of the four streets of the hilly neighborhood, would be an enlarged replica of the structure that the first Rebbe of Belz, the Sar Shalom, had built in the town of Belz.
-It would include a grandiose main synagogue, smaller study halls, wedding and Bar Mitzvah halls, libraries, and other communal facilities.

-Funds for this ambitious project were raised among Belzer Hasidim, and were supplemented by various fund-raising projects throughout the 1980s and 1990s.

-Like the original synagogue of Belz which took 15 years to complete, the new Beis HaMedrash HaGadol (Great Synagogue) that now dominates the northern Jerusalem skyline also took 15 years to construct, and was dedicated in 2000.
-Its main sanctuary seats 6,000 worshipers (though crowds on the High Holy Days exceed 8,000), making it one of the largest Jewish house of worship in the world.
+Funds were raised in the 1980s and 1990s, for a large new Beis HaMedrash HaGadol (Great Synagogue) that was dedicated in 2000.
 A huge ark has the capacity to hold 70 Torah scrolls.
 Nine chandeliers in the main synagogue each contain over 200,000 pieces of Czech crystal.

-In stark contrast to the majestic synagogue, the simple wooden chair and shtender used by Rabbi Aharon Rokeach when he came to Israel in 1944 stand in a glass case next to the ark.

 Lineage of Belzer dynastic leadership

 Rabbi Sholom Rokeach, the founder of the Belz dynasty, was a disciple of the Seer of Lublin.
 The Seer was a disciple of Rabbi Elimelech Lipman of Lizhensk, author of Noam Elimelech.
-Rabbi Elimelech was a disciple of the Rebbe Dovber, the Maggid (Preacher) of Mezeritch, the primary disciple of the Baal Shem Tov, the founder of Hasidism.
+Rabbi Elimelech was a disciple of the Rebbe Dovber, the Maggid (Preacher) of Mezeritch, the primary disciple of the Baal Shem Tov, the founder of Hasidism: